 ‘Critical reflections of women and football’chaired by Alex Culvin.

-Alex Culvin (PhD student, University of Central Lancashire, UK) and Dr Stacey Pope (Associate Professor, Durham University, UK) and Lucy Ward (The Premier League, UK)
+Alex Culvin (PhD student, University of Central Lancashire, UK) and Dr Stacey Pope (Associate Professor, Durham University, UK), Lucy Ward (The Premier League, UK) and Kylla Sjoman (elite player).

 Alex Culvin is a final year PhD student at the University of Central Lancashire, UK.
 Alex’s research focuses on football as work for women and the context is the employment concerns of elite women footballers in England.
 More specifically, Alex’s research explores whether and how employment policies impact the welfare and wellbeing of professional women footballers.
 As a former professional footballer, Alex has been able to reflect on and utilise her own experiences as a player to develop the research project.